Timcek/raft/visualization/README.md

 If you want to create a custom visualization configuration you need to select a JSON file inside "Izberi datoteko" field and press "Začni simulacijo".
 Below is an example of a JSON file for 5 servers configuration.
 Every configuration must satisfy the next conditions:
-- At the top of the file there must be a properties for number of servers and the next term.
+- At the top of the file there must beproperties for number of servers and the next term.
 The nextTerm value should represent the upcoming term number.
 For example, if the highest term in serverLogs is 5, then nextTerm should be set to 6 or higher.
-- The serverLogs property must be an array of arrays.
-Each inner array represents the log entries for e server.
+- serverLogs property must be an array of arrays.
+Each inner array represents the log entries for a server.
 Each log entry should be an object with the following properties:
   - Commited: indicates whether the log entry is commited.
   - Term: Specifies the term in which the entry was created.
   - Index: Should start at 1 and reset to 1 every time the term increases.

+An example of a configuration file:
 ```
 {
   "numberOfServers": 5,